 Originally posted on November 4, 2012, after Hurricane Sandy devastated parts of New York and the northeastern United States.

 Last week I introduced you to my experiences with a group of trees, and had hoped to ease into sharing more about how our collaboration has evolved.
-But because so many have written to me with concern about the trees that have been damaged or killed by the hurricane, I decided I’d just jump in and share with you this talk I had with the Maple in my forest before and after the big hurricane in 2011, and then about what the trees are doing this week to assist in the rescue efforts at a level only they can.
+But because so many have written to me with concern about the trees that have been damaged or killed by the hurricane, I decided I’d just jump in and share with you this talk I had with the Secretary Maple (named because she gathers information from all over the planet) in my forest before and after the big hurricane in 2011, and then about what the trees are doing this week to assist in the rescue efforts at a level only they can.

-I have stopped by the Maple/Secretary Tree and to my great surprise, felt something like hysteria.
+I have stopped by the Secretary Maple and to my great surprise, felt something like hysteria.

 Is something wrong?
 Are you hysterical?
 Or am I picking that up from elsewhere or myself?